katychung/Homepage/_projects/gp.markdown

 <p class="text-center my-5" style="color: #212529;">- - -✂- - -</p>

 ### Reflection
-Most of my experience in startups and designing for B2B so working with a design agency on a B2C project was a refreshing change of pace.
+Most of my experience in startups and designing for B2B so working with a design agency on a B2C project was a nice change of pace.
 Adapting to the agency way of working was a interesting challenge and helped me gain perspective on the different types of working styles and projects out there.

 Agencies value the client relationship, speed, polish and presentation, while startsup are user-obsessed, hypothesis driven and iterative by nature.